umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         - 1.5V x 110% = 1.65V
         - 3.3V x 110% = 3.63V
         - **The 5.5V rail (`Vop_rail`) should not exceed 5.5V!!**

+        When the power supply reaches about 4.5V, the expected input current given by the supply at this point should be around 0.09A.
+If it is substantially more there may be a problem

     !!! tip
         It may be useful to let the rail approach the desired value from below as input voltage increases, then turn down the rail plateau to a value below the desired final plateau, and make the final adjustments by turning the input voltage and rail plateau values up simultaneously.
 Note that you can verify the rail has reached its plateau if you increase the input voltage and the rail voltage no longer increases.

+    !!! info "Desired values"
+        - The 1.5V and 3.3V rails should be set to within 0.01V if possible.
+        - The 5.5V rail works in the 5.0-5.5V range, with a preference to be in the range 5.45-5.5V, as this allows for a slightly better time response.

-6. Output standby configuration.
+8. Output standby configuration.
 Adjust the voltage offsets at the following test point pairs using the following potentiometers, using a multimeter to read the DC voltage.

     - CH 4-1: **`TP9`** (`Vos_gen`) and **`TP10`** (GND)